narwajea/interview-swe-01/your_api/README.md

 - Rate limiting could be added to protect the API
 - Health check endpoint could be added
 - API documentation could be added (e.g., OpenAPI/Swagger)
+- The requirement "return the success / failure of the transaction as quickly as possible" may not be met here, there's room for improvement as delays are quite high.
+We could think of alternative solutions to reduce the global latency from the client PoV.

 ## Project Structure